andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 print("abcde"[::-1])              # all elements in reverse order -> edcba
 ```

-> [!todo]- not exam relevant
-> Not exam relevant, rarely used, but sometimes helpful.

 You can also set multiple values at the same time using slicing.
 If you don't give the correct numbers of values to set/replace, you might get unexpected behaviour or an error.

 ```python